LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 her heart started pounding,

-but both were young and fearful,
+but both were young and fearful

 of the kind that tastes so well,

-but she kept it to herself too,
+so she kept it to herself too,

 that was such a shame.